CraigNock/wksp-module-2-js-1-fundamentals/lecture-2-types.md

 - Every data type that we have worked with (numbers, booleans, strings, arrays, functions) is an object.
 - An object is the combination of data and logic.
 - Objects have something called methods.

+ thus there are methods to use on numbers etc that use dot notation
 ---